Doomlazer/SQ3-TUCR-EPP/README.md

 ## Why am I getting so many pop-up ads during the game?

 The SQ3-TUCR-EPP mod's revenue model is ad-supportd free-to-play.
-You can pay 20 buckazoids to remove all advertisements from the game by typing "PAY MAGIC" or:
+You can pay 20 buckazoids to remove all advertisements from the game by typing "PAY MAGIC".

+Alternately, disable them immediately if you find them too annoying:
 <details>
   <summary>(click to reveal spoiler)</summary>
    Use the command "PAY NOTHING" to disable ads immediately without payment.